use-ink/ink-playground/README.md

   </p>
 </figure>

-While the `crate_extrator` crate is using various dependencies which won’t compile to WASM, we can’t use it in a Webassembly version of Rust Analyzer.
+While the `crate_extractor` crate is using various dependencies which won’t compile to WASM, we can’t use it in a WebAssembly version of Rust Analyzer.
 However, the `change_json` crate consumes just a bare minimum of basic dependencies like the RA Database and therefore compiles to WASM.

 We visualize the way it is used to provide a Rust projects source code and dependency graph to a WASM implementation of Rust Analyzer in Fig. 3 below: